 Barriers to development of affordable housing were discussed in detail in the Housing Needs and Housing Market Analysis section of the 2011-2015 Consolidated Plan.
 In terms of strategies for addressing barriers, affordable housing continues to be a priority in South Carolina.
 Foreclosure and homelessness prevention have been at the forefront, as a result of persistently high unemployment, lagging business and economic activity, and credit market issues.
-Each of these, however, threatens to become a longer-term barrier and merits attention.
 Tight credit markets caused a sharp decrease in new housing development activity at the same time as homeownership became even farther out of reach for many of the state's residents.
-The need for additional rental housing has also increased.
-Foreclosure and homelessness prevention strategies include capitalizing on the various new federal resources and programs made available in recent years under the American Recovery and Reinvestment Act (ARRA), additional rounds of HUD Neighborhood Stabilization (NSP) Program funding that may become available, the Homelessness Prevention and Rapid Re-Housing Program (HPRP), which is being rolled up with ESG under the new Emergency Solutions Grant program, the US Treasury Department's New Issue Bond Program, which has helped shore up the housing bond market and allow agencies like SHFDA greater capacity for ongoing lending activities for first-time homeowners, and the HUD Tax Credit Assistance and Exchange Programs.
+The result was an even greater need for additional rental housing.

+Foreclosure and homelessness prevention strategies include capitalizing on various federal resources and programs made available in recent years under the American Recovery and Reinvestment Act (ARRA), HUD Neighborhood Stabilization (NSP) Program funding, Hardest Hit Housing Market funding, and the Homelessness Prevention and Rapid Re-Housing Program (HPRP), which has been rolled up with ESG under the Emergency Solutions Grant program.
+Using these resources, agencies like SHFDA are struggling to provide ongoing homeownership and development assistance activities as well as foreclosure prevention.